Almenon/reddit_episode_bot/README.md

 Note that the listing is out of date, so please message me if there is a new show to include.
 Also, the bot can't distinguish between different series of the same TV show.
 Sorry Doctor Who fans, you are out of luck.

+### Development

+1. Download Python 3
+2. Install packages via pip install -r requirements.txt
+3. set your omdb api key as a environment variable
+4. debug unit tests in unit_tester.py to get a feel for how the code works (also see code diagram in info folder)
+5. Run timer.py

+For running bot on heroku look at the info folder

 ### Thanks to

 * [PRAW](https://praw.readthedocs.org/en/v3.1.0/) for conveniently accessing [reddit](https://www.reddit.com/),